-Studying in a convent school meant Christmas was as looked forward to as the festivals we enjoyed at home.
+Studying in a convent school meant Christmas was as looked forward to like all the other festivals we enjoyed at home.
 We waited to be picked for the Christmas Choir, and if we were not then at least for the Chorus!
-Christmas Carols being sung as practise rent the air all around and even if we weren’t picked for either it didn’t stop us from silently mouthing the words to the sounds of the girls practising, or even singing our aloud with them as we stood outside.
+Christmas Carols being sung as practice rent the air all around and even if we weren’t picked for either it didn’t stop us from silently mouthing the words to the sounds of the girls practicing, or even singing our aloud with them as we stood outside.

 Christmas also meant the traditional goodies that we got from friends, Guava Cheese, Jujubes, KulKul, Coconut Barfi, Nankhatai, Karanji’s with Coconut Filling, Marzipan Sweets and so much more.
-These were always home made and flavoured with love and affection.
+These were always homemade and flavored with love and affection.
 An unbeatable combination, always!